microsoft/BotFramework-WebChat/README.md

 > We no longer package polyfills in `botchat.js`.
 If you are no on an older browser, you can use the smaller bundle `botchat.js`, which do not include polyfills for browsers which support up to ES5.

-You can see expandable WebChat example including customized styling in [/samples/feedyou/expandable.html](https://github.com/wearefeedyou/feedbot-webchat/blob/master/samples/backchannel/index.html).
+You can see expandable WebChat example including customized styling in [/samples/feedyou/expandable.html](https://github.com/wearefeedyou/feedbot-webchat/blob/master/samples/feedyou/expandable.html).
 Note that `BotChat` component is initialized only after chat window is expanded, so bot is not triggered for users who not open chat.

+For the most simple way how to implement WebChat into your website for exmaple using GTM, see [/samples/feedyou/code.html](https://github.com/wearefeedyou/feedbot-webchat/blob/master/samples/feedyou/code.html).

 <!---
 * `/samples/standalone` has a slightly more sophisticated version of this code, great for testing